tamunoWoks/python_notebook/flow_control.md

 - A block ends when the indentation decreases to zero or to a containing block’s indentation.
 - Python expects a new block immediately after any statement that ends with a colon.

+### Program Execution:
+Program execution (or simply, execution) is a term for the current instruction being executed.
+If you put your finger on each line on your screen as the line is executed, you can think of your finger as the program execution.
+&nbsp;&nbsp;&nbsp;&nbsp;Not all programs execute by simply going straight down, however.
+If you use your finger to trace through a program with flow control statements, you’ll likely find your finger jumping around to different places in the source code based on conditions.